German Wirehaired Pointer

 Liver, or a combination of Liver and White

-outercoat is thick and wiry, up to 2 inches in length and is flat-lying.
-The GWP enjoys an undercoat that is thick in
+- The outercoat is thick and wiry, up to 2 inches in length and is flat-lying.

-winter for warmth and very thin in summer for cooler protection.
+- The undercoat is thick in winter for warmth and very thin in summer for cooler comfort.

-However during the shedding period - around springtime - the coat needs to be carefully and thoroughly combed.
-Stripping
+However, during the seasonal shedding period - around springtime - the coat needs more attention to be thoroughly brushed and combed.
+Hand stripping of the coat

 is needed occasionally.